lestherll/scripts/README.md

 # Scripts
 Useful scripts for automating small, everyday tasks.
+This scripts can be utilised in bigger projects.

 ## Script Table
 The table belows lists the scripts, what they do, and their requirements.